 If a student violates this policy or the code of conduct, school personnel, students or parents should report the student to the appropriate principal.
 The administration cooperates in any prosecution pursuant to the criminal laws of the State of Ohio and local ordinances.

-The Student Code of Conduct shall be made available to students and parents and shall be posted within each building.
+The Student Code of Conduct shall be made available to students and parents and shall be posted on the school website.

 CODE VIOLATIONS